-Of all respondents to the survey, 19% indicated that graduate school was their primary activity.
+Of all respondents to the survey, 16% indicated that graduate school was their primary activity.
 Respondents who indicated that their primary activity was graduate school were asked a similar question as employed respondents about how well Kenyon had prepared them for their current pursuits.
-Of those, 92% of respondents in graduate school said that Kenyon was either effective or very effective at preparing them.
-Looking across the four years of historical data, the percent of respondents who indicated "effective" or "very effective" has been consistently about or above 90%.
+Of those, 85% of respondents in graduate school said that Kenyon was either effective or very effective at preparing them.
+Looking across the four years of historical data, the percent of respondents who indicated "effective" or "very effective" has been consistently near or above 90%.

 Respondents were asked to elaborate on the extent to which Kenyon prepared them for specific graduate school experiences.
 These statements closely mirror questions that Kenyon asks alumni during external departmental review surveys.
-This year, 71% of respondents, the most frequent response, indicated they were very effectively prepared for writing, 66% indicated they were very effectively prepared to critically read their discipline's research, and 54% for integrating ideas across disciplines.
-Only 37% of respondents felt very effectively prepared for oral presentation of their work and collaborating with other students.
+This year as the most frequent responses, 56% of respondents, indicated they were very effectively prepared for written presentation of their work.
+Additionally, 44% indicated they were very effectively prepared collaborate with other graduate students, present their work orally, and to read critically their discipline's research.
+Only 39% of respondents felt very effectively prepared to integrate ideas across disciplines and 22% for collaborating with faculty members.

 Looking at historical trends, we see a negative trend across most categories, except critical reading, in the percent of respondents who indicated they were "very effectively" prepared.
 While some variation across years may be attributed to the groups of students included or excluded from the survey each year, the overall trends are still worth considering.
+The class of 2017 had a fewer respondents going to graduate school than in previous years and many of them responded that they felt effectively prepared.

-Though only 19% of respondents are currently enrolled in a graduate or professional school, 54% of all respondents indicated that they hope to pursue a master's degree in the future and 20% of respondents hope to pursue a Doctoral degree.
-When asked to elaborate on these plans, the majority indicated that they were looking to return to school in the next one to three years.
+Though only 20% of respondents are currently enrolled in a graduate or professional school, 62% of all respondents indicated that they hope to pursue a master's degree in the future and 20% of respondents hope to pursue a Doctoral degree.
+When asked to elaborate on these plans, the majority indicated that they were looking to return to school in the next three to five years.